spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 which Spack will load internally and transiently when the corresponding spec is called upon to compile client packages.

+Unlike for compilers, where ``spack find compilers [spec]`` generates an entry in an existing or new ``compilers.yaml`` file, Spack does not offer a command to generate an entirely new ``packages.yaml`` entry.
+You must create new entries yourself in a text editor, though the command ``spack config [--scope=...] edit packages`` can help with selecting the proper file.
+See section
+:ref:`Configuration Scopes <configuration-scopes>`
+for an explanation about the different files and section
+:ref:`Build customization <build-settings>`
+for specifics and examples for ``packages.yaml`` files.

+..
 If your system administrator did not provide modules for pre-installed Intel tools, you could do well to ask for them, because installing multiple copies of the Intel tools, as is wont to happen once Spack is in the picture, is bound to stretch disk space and patience thin.
 If you *are* the system administrator and are still new to modules, then perhaps it's best to follow the `next section <Installing Intel tools within Spack_>`_ and install the tools solely within Spack.

-The following example integrates two packages embodied by hypothetical external modulefiles ``intel-mkl/18/18.0.1`` and ``intel-mkl/18/18.0.2``, as Spack packages ``intel-mkl@2018.1.163`` and ``intel-mkl@2018.2.199``, respectively.
+The following example integrates packages embodied by hypothetical external modulefiles ``intel-mkl/18/...`` into
+Spack as packages ``intel-mkl@...``:

 .. code-block:: console

-   $ spack config --scope=site edit packages
+   $ spack config edit packages

 Make sure the file begins with: